Azure/typespec-azure/.chronus/changes/typespec-azure-core_union-for-open-enum-2024-4-17-1-56-35.md

   - "@azure-tools/typespec-azure-core"
 ---

-Use union for open enum OperationState
+Convert `OperationState` enum  to an open union